 Many different things could cause cloudy pool water.
-So it is important to not immediately assume that your filter is the culprit.
+So it is important not to immediately assume that your filter is the culprit.
 If you have checked the chemical balance of your pool, thoroughly cleaned the surfaces, backwashed your filter, and shocked the pool multiple times, it is possible that your filter media needs to be changed.

 Be confident that this is the case before changing the sand because nine times out of ten, the pool filter is not the cause of cloudy water.

 Risks of Changing Your Pool Filter Sand Too Often

 Depending on your cleaning schedule and environment, the sand in your pool filter will need to change every 3 to 5 years.
 It is important to note that changing the sand too often has some consequences.